 Localized flooding can also result from failures of water storage reservoirs.
 Flood risk from reservoir failures is highest for large volume tanks and especially in areas where flows from failed reservoirs flow into a relatively narrow channel with buildings.
-The City of Lakewood water system includes three water storage facilities which include seven welded steel tanks, one partially buried concrete reservoir, and one partially buried pre-stressed concrete reservoir.
-The Golden State Water Company has two welded steel tanks in Lakewood.
+The City of Lakewood water system includes three water storage facilities which include welded steel tanks, a partially buried concrete reservoir, and a partially buried pre-stressed concrete reservoir.
+The Golden State Water Company has welded steel tanks in the eastern part of the City.
 The risk of serious flooding from failures of reservoirs is low in Lakewood because of the relatively small size of the reservoirs and due to the flat topography.
 None of the outflows from potential reservoir failures would flow into narrow channels with buildings.